awsdocs/amazon-athena-user-guide/doc_source/querying-guardduty.md

-# Querying Amazon GuardDuty Findings<a name="querying-guardduty"></a>
+# Querying Amazon GuardDuty findings<a name="querying-guardduty"></a>

 [Amazon GuardDuty](https://aws.amazon.com/guardduty/) is a security monitoring service for helping to identify unexpected and potentially unauthorized or malicious activity in your AWS environment\.
 When it detects unexpected and potentially malicious activity, GuardDuty generates security [findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html) that you can export to Amazon S3 for storage and analysis\.
 After you export your findings to Amazon S3, you can use Athena to query them\.
 This article shows how to create a table in Athena for your GuardDuty findings and query them\.

 For more information about Amazon GuardDuty, see the [Amazon GuardDuty User Guide](https://docs.aws.amazon.com/guardduty/latest/ug/)\.

 ## Prerequisites<a name="querying-guardduty-prerequisites"></a>
 + Enable the GuardDuty feature for exporting findings to Amazon S3\.
-For steps, see [Exporting Findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_exportfindings.html) in the Amazon GuardDuty User Guide\.
+For steps, see [Exporting findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_exportfindings.html) in the Amazon GuardDuty User Guide\.

-## Creating a Table in Athena for GuardDuty Findings<a name="querying-guardduty-creating-a-table-in-athena-for-guardduty-findings"></a>
+## Creating a table in Athena for GuardDuty findings<a name="querying-guardduty-creating-a-table-in-athena-for-guardduty-findings"></a>

 To query your GuardDuty findings from Athena, you must create a table for them\.